numbas/editor/docs/authoring/how-do-i.rst

     There are a few ways of including an interactive diagram in a Numbas question.

-    `JSXGraph <http://jsxgraph.uni-bayreuth.de/>`__ is a JavaScript library for creating interactive diagramss.
+    `JSXGraph <https://jsxgraph.org>`__ is a JavaScript library for creating interactive diagrams.
     There is :ref:`an extension <jsxgraph-extension>` which allows you to create JSXGraph diagrams using JME or JavaScript code.

-    `GeoGebra <http://www.geogebra.org>`__ applets are much easier to create and use, but are loaded from `geogebra.org <http://www.geogebra.org>`__ so the student must have internet access in order to use any questions containing GeoGebra applets.
+    `GeoGebra <https://www.geogebra.org>`__ applets are much easier to create and use, but are loaded from `geogebra.org <https://www.geogebra.org>`__ so the student must have internet access in order to use any questions containing GeoGebra applets.
     For more information, see the page on the :ref:`GeoGebra extension <geogebra-extension>`.

     `Eukleides <https://numbas.github.io/numbas-extension-eukleides/docs/>`__ is a Numbas extension designed to easily produce accessible, dynamic diagrams.